dpsanders/hands_on_julia/README.md

 standard tutorials, which tend to give all the answers immediately.

-I (David Sanders) was the on-site instructor for both days, helping sort out installation problems, asking questions, and discussing various points at the front of the class.
+David Sanders was the on-site instructor for both days, helping sort out installation problems, asking questions, and discussing various points at the front of the class.

+## Acknowledgements

+Financial support is acknowledged from DGAPA-UNAM PAPIME grant PE-107114, and DGAPA-UNAM PAPIIT grant IN-117214.